ThirtySomething/YAIP/README.md

 ## Motivation ##

 Searching for INI parsers for C++ fires up a lot of them.
 Most of them come with a lot of stuff/classes around, some of them as library.
 Only a few of them offers plain classes.
 Also only a few of them are portable.
+And I'm missing the usage of modern C++ like templates and the usage of the STL.
 I like to improve my C++ skills so I decided to write my own INI file parser.

 ## Features ##

 The current features are:

-* Reading and parsing an INI file
+* Reading an INI file
+* Parsing an INI file
 * Get a vector of strings containing all sections
 * Get a vector of strings containing all keys of a section
-* Get a value of a section/key combination - Note: This is a templated method and requires in any case a default value.
+* Get a value of a section/key combination - *Note: This is a templated method and requires in any case a default value.
+This is to figure out the return type of the method.*
-* Set a value of a section/key combination - Note: This is a templated method and may require a cast.
+* Set a value of a section/key combination - *Note: This is a templated method and may require a cast.*
 * Delete a key
 * Delete a complete section
+* Saving an INI file

 ## Implementation details ##

 * Convenience typedefs for datatypes in <code>YAIP++Data.h</code>
-* Data containers are STL elements like vector or map
+* Data containers are STL elements like [vector](http://en.cppreference.com/w/cpp/container/vector) or [map](http://en.cppreference.com/w/cpp/container/map)
-* Detection of section and key/value pair is done using regular expressions
+* Detection of section and key/value pair is done using [regular expressions](http://en.cppreference.com/w/cpp/regex)

 ## Sample usage ##